Rishii-jain/Affinty.propagation/README.md

 # Affinty.propagation
 This code is the C++ implementation of affinity propagation, a clustering algorithm by passing messages between data points.
-In this code, I cluster datasets ic which ach of the participants is represented as a data point in a 5 dimensional space.
+In this code, I cluster datasets which ach of the participants is represented as a data point in a 5 dimensional space.

 The code is based on Cory Maklin publication about affinity propagation.